Are you homeless?

 - Your accommodation is very temporary

 - You are staying with friends or 'sofa surfing'

 - You've been locked out or illegally evicted

-- Your accommodation is in very poor condition
+- Your accommodation is not suitable because it is too small or in very poor condition

 - You can't live together with your partner or close family

 - You have nowhere to put your houseboat or caravan